Analytics & TestingCRM and Data PlatformsMarketing Tools

 Calculate or Query Great Circle Distance Between Points of Latitude and Longitude Using The Haversine Formula (PHP, JavaScript, Java, Python, MySQL, MSSQL Examples)

-This month, I’ve been programming quite a bit in PHP and MySQL for GIS.
-While researching the topic, I had a hard time finding some of the Geographic calculations to find the distance between two locations, so I wanted to share them here.
+This month, I’ve been programming in PHP and MySQL for GIS.
+While researching the topic, I had difficulty finding geographic calculations to find the distance between two locations, so I wanted to share them here.

 Flight Map Europe With Great Circle Distance